Elliott says considering $18.5 billion deal for Oncor

 Elliott Management, the largest creditor of the bankrupt parent of Oncor Electric Delivery Co, said it was putting together an offer that values the utility at about $18.5 billion, including debt.

-Warren Buffet's Berkshire Hathaway (BRKa.N) made a $9 billion offer on Friday for Oncor's parent, Energy Future Holdings Corp, valuing the utility at $18.1 billion.
+Warren Buffett's Berkshire Hathaway (BRKa.N) made a $9 billion offer on Friday for Oncor's parent, Energy Future Holdings Corp, valuing the utility at $18.1 billion.

 Elliott, run by billionaire Paul Singer, said on Monday it was working on a $9.3 billion offer for Energy Future.